 In order to set the stage and tone for productive discussions around race and racism, make sure that you develop ground rules as a class that promote safety, inclusiveness and respect.
 Help to establish trust in the classroom by doing group building activities and find ways for students to talk and get to know each other in different configurations (pairings, small groups, whole class, etc.).
 Teach and encourage students to disagree respectfully, ask questions, share their own feelings and listen to the feelings of others.
 Use ADL’s Creating An Anti-Bias Learning Environment for additional strategies.

 2. Consider the Racial Composition of Your Classroom.

 Be mindful of the racial composition of your classroom and consider who is in the room when engaging in conversations about race.
 You might think differently about how to approach this topic if there are few, many or no students of color.
 If you don’t have any students of color in your classroom, find ways to include other voices by using social media, videos, books and articles or organize a Skype panel discussion to get diverse voices in the room.
-At the same time, do not assume students of color are knowledgeable and skilled in talking about race or are interested in doing so.
+At the same time, do not assume students of color want to share their experiences or are knowledgeable and skilled in talking about race.
 Further, do not place those students in the position of being the “authority” or main possessor of knowledge about race.

 3. Define Terms.